nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 > ## Limit Log Size
 >
-> To avoid that `git log` cover all your terminal screen you can
+> To avoid that "git log" cover all your terminal screen you can
 > limit the numbers of commit that Git will list by using `-N`
 > where `N` is the number of commits that you want to receive
 > the information.
 For example, if you only want the information